InnSight-1/-Restaurant-Reviews/README.md

 * dotnet run

 * All the `code` required to get started
-* Images of what it should look like

 ## License

-This project uses the following license: <MIT License>.
+This project uses the following license: MIT License.